syncfusion-content/maui-docs/MAUI/DataForm/Editors.md

 ---
 layout: post
 title: Editors in .NET MAUI DataForm(SfDataForm) control | Syncfusion
-description: Learn about the Editors support in Syncfusion .NET MAUI DataForm (SfDataForm) control in mobile and desktop applications from a single shared codebase.
+description: Learn about the supported editors in Syncfusion .NET MAUI DataForm (SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: maui
 control: SfDataForm
 documentation: UG